Productivity¶

 -1.0423271337174647

-- Get the Sharpe during the year 2020 and before
+- Get the Sharpe ratio during the year 2020 and before.

-- Get the Sharpe during the year 2021
+- Get the Sharpe ratio during the year 2021.

-- Get the Sharpe during the year 2022 and after
+- Get the Sharpe ratio during the year 2022 and after.

 Column stacking¶

-- Complex vectorbtpro objects of the same type can be easily stacked along columns.
-For instance, you can combine multiple totally-unrelated trading strategies into the same portfolio for analysis.
-Under the hood, the final object is still represented as a monolithic multi-dimensional structure that can be processed even faster than merged objects separately
+- Complex VBT objects of the same type can be easily stacked along columns.
+For example, you can combine multiple unrelated trading strategies into one portfolio for analysis.
+Under the hood, the final object is still represented as a monolithic multi-dimensional structure that can be processed even faster than separate merged objects

 >>> def strategy1(data):